zylon-ai/private-gpt/docs/description.md

 By default Qdrant tries to connect to an instance at `http://localhost:3000`.

-Qdrant settings can be configured by setting values to the `qdrant` propery in the `settings.yaml` file.
+Qdrant settings can be configured by setting values to the `qdrant` property in the `settings.yaml` file.

 The available configuration options are:
 | Field        | Description |